 This is actually not entirely free.
 But it is super cheap!

 The world of Domain names is big business.
-If you’re a business owner looking to drive business online, you need to have an online presence.
+If you’re a business owner looking to drive business online, you must have an online presence.

 For most, this starts with Buying a Domain Name.
 Navigating the world of domain names can be a daunting task if you’re not up to speed on how to get one.
 With countless caveats and hosting companies out there, it’s easy to be overwhelmed or worse, make a mistake that could ultimately cripple your business.